Applying for a Postgraduate Research programme

-For the majority of PhD or MPhil programmes there is no official closing date for applications, although you are advised to apply as early as possible.
+For the majority of PhD programmes there is no official closing date for applications, although you are advised to apply as early as possible.

 Please note that applications received during August and September may take longer to process due to the administrative pressures associated with the start of the academic year.

-Students intending to apply for funding need to be aware of the funding bodies' closing dates.
+If you intend to apply for funding, you need to be aware of the funding bodies' closing dates.
 It is a condition of such bodies that you hold at least a provisional offer of a place to study at the University before you can apply for a studentship, scholarship or award.
-Therefore, it is especially important for you to apply as early as possible.
+It is important, therefore, for you to apply as early as possible.

 We look forward to receiving your application and welcoming you to Manchester and the School of Arts, Languages and Cultures.

-For PhD or MPhil admissions enquiries, please contact Miss Rachel Corbishley, the Postgraduate Admissions Administrator:
+For PhD admissions enquiries, please contact Miss Rachel Corbishley, the Postgraduate Admissions Administrator: